-- 38. Steps have also been taken to curb corruption in reservation and streamline the procedures.
-As, a part of the drive to root out malpractices in booking and reservation offices, I have decided that, as a matter of general policy, only women should be employed as reservation/booking clerks and supervisors in the major booking offices, starting with the metropolitan cities.
-We may be accused of being partial to the fair sex, but our experience has shown that malpractices in reservations are comparatively less where women are employed at the counters. - 39.
-To streamline the mammoth and complex operation involved in the matter of reservation of rail accommodation in trains and to eliminate malpractices, I am also considering computerisation of passenger reservations in the four metropolitan cities.
-To start with, the feasibility of introducing this system in Delhi area is being explored in collaboration with the Electronics Corporation of India Limited, Hyderabad.
-I only hope that human deficiencies would not be replaced by mechanical errors of the machine.
+36. Steps have also been taken to curb corruption in reservation streamline the procedures.
+As a part of the drive to root out malpractices in booking and reservation offices, I have decided that, as a matter of general policy, only women should be employed as reservation/ booking clerks and supervisors the major booking offices, starting with the metropolitan cities.
+We may

+37. To streamline the mammoth and complex operation involved in matter of reservation of rail accommodation in trains and to eliminate malpractices, I am also considering computerisation of passengers reservations in the four metropolitan cities.
+To start with, the feasibility of introducing this system in Delhi area is: being explored in collaboration with the Electronics Corporation of India Limited, Hyderabad.
+I only hope that human deficiencies would not be replaced by mechanical errors of themachine.

-"Janata Khana" in Trains
+"Janata Khana" in trains

-40. In response to the demand of the travelling public for supply of food at cheaper rates, Railways have now decided to supply "Janata Khana" on all major long-distance trains at Re.
+38. In response to the demand of the. travelling public for supply of food at cheaper rates, Railways have now decided to supply "Janata Khana" on all major long-distance trains at Re.
 1 per food packet.
-I am sure this will be welcomed by all sections of passengers, particularly those with low budgets.
+I am sure this: will be welcomed by all sections of passengers, particularly those with low budgets.
 Three varieties of food packets will be sold on trains to suit the tastes of people from different parts of the country.
-This will be in addition to the normal catering arrangements already existing on trains and at stations.
+This will be in addition to the normal catering arrangements already existing on trains: and at stations.